-The School Board reserves the right to change, modify, or interpret this policy book as it deems necessary and proper to fulfill the statement of purpose of Gettysburg Adventist School.
+The School Board reserves the right to change, modify, or interpret this policy book as it deems necessary and proper to fulfill the statement of purpose of Wyoming Valley Seventh-day Adventist Elementary School.

 Your questions, ideas, and/or comments are always welcome.
 Please feel free to contact the principal or a School Board member.
 You are encouraged to share your comments, suggestions, and concerns in writing.